companieshouse/prometheus-terraform/README.md

 -------------|------------ |---------------
 aws_region  | AWS region to create the infrastructure  | eu-west-2
-environment  | AWS environment in which to create the infrastructure  | development environment | The environment name to be used when creating AWS resources | my-environment instance_count | How many instances you want | 1 prometheus_metrics_port | The desired port | 9999 private_key_path | The path of your private ssh key | "~/.mysshkey"
+environment  | AWS environment in which to create the infrastructure  | development instance_count | How many instances you want | 1 prometheus_metrics_port | The desired port | 9999
+private_key_path | The path of your private ssh key | "~/.mysshkey"